 Second Row: Per Mertesacker

-It’s funny, when I think about it Marouane Fellaini might well have been a rugby player after all.
+It’s funny, when I think about it the lumbering Marouane Fellaini might well have been a rugby player after all.
 Like, he went to the wrong trial or something?
 That said, I can’t quite pick him for the other second row berth.
 Generally speaking when a second row forward runs in rugby, it looks a little unnatural just because they are so tall.
-The first footballer I thought of where running certainly looks awkward is Per Mertesacker.
-At 6’6 he would be crucial to winning ball from the line-outs, and he is known for his defence so he would put everything into the team in that department.
+The first footballer I thought of in this context was Per Mertesacker.
+At 6’6 he would be crucial to winning ball from the line-outs, and he is known for his defence so he ticks off two crucial factors already.
 What’s more, he is actually hard as nails – I remember watching Germany vs Argentina at the 2010 World Cup, and at one point in the game an Argentinian volleyed a ball into Mertesacker’s face at point blank range.
 What did Mertesacker do?
 Shook it off like a Labrador and immediately jogged off!

 Close calls: Marouane Fellaini, Andy Carroll, Patrick Viera